 2012: Delegate, Democratic National Convention

-- NOTABLE HISTORY: Calderon appears to have been the first person to serve as Majority Leader in both houses of the legislature.
+- NOTABLE HISTORY: Calderon was the first person to serve as Majority Leader in both houses of the legislature.

 - LEGISLATION: Author of SB 1959 (Chapt.
 682 of 1996) which the L.A.
 Times described as "the bill that opened the door to payday lending — a short-term, extremely high-interest form of loan that must be repaid in full within a few weeks."

 - Lisa Calderon pulled papers to run for State Assembly (succeeding Ian Calderon) for the 2020 Primary.

 Source: "Payday loans are risky enough" an Editorial in the Los Angeles Times (4/24/2011)